 Next, I sliced each half in approximately 3 sections.

 The photo below shows how I sliced across the sections.
 This made for easy eating on the soft fresh leaves.
 Additionally,as you get closer to the stem and the cabbage gets a bit tougher, the pieces are small enough where they can be easily chewed and enjoyed.

 Ramen Noodle Salad Dressing

-Use this delicious saucy salad dressing over the top of the Ramen Noodle Salad ingredients.
+se this delicious saucy salad dressing over the top of the Ramen Noodle Salad ingredients.
 I made this last week.
 Salad was what I was supposed to bring to our gathering.
 When I uncovered the salad, the family exclaimed you brought “THE” salad.
 I laughed not knowing it was so special.
 Well, a few wanted the recipe.
-I told them I would get on the stick and get it on the blog. go find the Ramen Noodle Salad here.
+I told them I would get on the stick and get it on the blog.

 Use the Salad Dressing for many different salad combinations.
 It just adds so much flavor and is so easy to make too.

 This Cabbage Salad is Ridiculously Simple!